 Funding for SMC Fire comes from contributions by its member agencies, as prescribed in the governance of the JPA: 20% Belmont, 20% Foster City, and 60% San Mateo.
-In order to provide each agency with a framework of its contributions in the short- and long-term, a five-year financial plan is created to consider costs that are known, as well as costs that are assumed, to maintain current service levels.
+In order to provide each agency with a framework of its contributions in the short and long-term, a five-year financial plan is created to consider costs that are known, as well as costs that are assumed, to maintain current service levels.
 The major components of the long-term financial plan include:

-- Known salary increases according to the contractual agreements - Assumed 3% 3.5% salary increases annually beyond the terms of the contractual agreements - Increases in CalPERS contribution rates predominantly absorbed by SMC Fire - Assumed increases in medical and other benefits costs occupancy taxes which decreased drastically during the pandemic have started to rebound, but other economic pressures loom over the recovery.
-Supply chain issues, worker shortages in many industries, and high inflation all weigh heavily on future revenue projections and will need to be considered by the three cities as well as SMC Fire as we fully realize the impacts caused by these pressures.
+- Known salary increases according to the contractual agreements - Assumed 3% salary increases annually beyond the terms of the contractual agreements - Increases in CalPERS contribution rates predominantly absorbed by SMC Fire - Assumed increases in medical and other benefits costs

+Because funding for SMC Fire comes from the three cities, factors that affect each city's financial ability to provide services for its own community will also affect SMC Fire's ability to provide services for all three communities.
+Coming out of the pandemic, many financial pressures continue to weigh on budgets for the communities we serve.
+Property tax in-lieu of vehicle license fees (VLF) shortfall has become a major uncertainty for all three cities.
+In addition, slowdown in housing market, worker shortages in many industries, and high inflation all weigh heavily on future revenue projections, and will need to be considered by the three cities as well as SMC Fire as we fully realize the impacts caused by these pressures.
 This may impact the member agency's ability to maintain existing service levels to their communities, which in turn may impact SMC Fire's ability to maintain service levels.
 We are in a strong position where all three cities have a proven record of financial sustainability and prudent fiscal practices.
 Each city is committed to maintaining the high level of fire service to their communities.
 Even with the challenges ahead, we face them together.
 SMC Fire is in a fortunate position to receive strong support from all three cities who work together to ensure stability of services.
 Our organization stands ready to adjust to this new reality together with our member agencies to ensure long-term sustainability, while also maintaining the high level of fire service our communities expect and deserve.